 His Eminence was received into the Orthodox Church in 1967 and ordained to the priesthood in 1978.
 Vladika was consecrated to the Episcopate in 2009 and in 2015 was elevated as the ruling bishop for the Archdiocese of Canada. and has served his flock with the same dedication and sacrifice of his predecessors, those Bishops who crisscrossed this country proclaiming the saving work of the Lord in Canada.

-The Archpriest Robert Stephen Kennaugh (affectionately known as Fr.
-Bob) had been an Anglican seminarian student, and then, like so many others, found a home in the Orthodox Church, first as an ordained deacon in the Western rite (under the Antiocian Archdiocese).
+In early 2024 (Jan.
+12th) the Archpriest Robert Stephen Kennaugh (affectionately known as Fr.
+Bob) fell asleep in the Lord.
+Fr.
+Bob had been an Anglican seminarian student, who like so many others, found a home in the Orthodox Church, first as an ordained deacon in the Western rite (under the Antiocian Archdiocese).
 Later, after a lengthy Diaconate, he was ordained to the holy priesthood by Bishop Seraphim of the Archdiocese of Canada (OCA) in 1991, and assigned to the parish of St. Nicholas, Narol, MB.
-Under his pastoral guidance, the parish of St. Nicholas steadily grew from being a church served intermittently, to a full-fledged parish with a regular liturgical and social life.
+Under his pastoral guidance, the parish of St. Nicholas steadily grew from being a small church where everyone was related to everyone else, to a diverse and dynamic community.
 In the fall of 2012, Fr.
 Bob’s health necessitated his retirement, and he was attached as the Rector Emeritus at St. Nicholas Church.
-It is not an understatement to say that Father Bob guided the community of St. Nicholas to accept those seeking the fullness of the Orthodox Faith.
+It is not an understatement to say that without the pastoral guidance and dedication of Father Bob, St. Nicholas might just be another randomly served prairie Church, or worse yet a relic of the past.
+May his memory be eternal!

 Matushka Susan Blomquist was a quiet and guiding presence at St. Nicholas.
 Her life as a wife, mother, and Matushka (Predeceased by her husband Fr.
 James Blomquist +2002).
 Matushka Susan manifested the generosity of Christ towards all she came in contact with.
 She was ever dedicated (even to the day before her repose) to seniors and shut ins : visiting them, driving them to Church doctor’s appointments, or driving them to visit family in nursing homes.
 She provided flowers and food for parish feasts (especially those dedicated to the Mother of God) and those who were hungry, all the while giving what little energy, or funds she had.
 Matushka Susan suddenly passed away on Nov.
 7th 2018.
 Her example of faithfulness, and charity is an example of the Lord’s love for humanity, that inspires the members of St. Nicholas to this day.
 May her memory be Eternal.

-Others who have been ordained at, or served at St. Nicholas are the late Archpriest Anastasy (Stacey) Richter (+2020) Priest Anthony Esterbrooks, Protodeacon Raphael Cole and Deacon Lasha Tchantouridze.
+Others who have been ordained at, or served at St. Nicholas are the late Archpriest Anastasy (Stacey) Richter (+2020) Priest Anthony Esterbrooks (+2024), Priest Matthew Beynon, Priest Yuri Hladio, Protodeacon Raphael Cole, Deacon Lasha Tchantouridze, Deacon Thomas Chaput, Dn.
+Gregory Rychlo.